sim590/lain-wiki/abase.md

 Template for custom asynchronous widgets.

-Executes an input command and makes the user feed its `wibox.widget` with the output.
+Executes an input command and makes the user feed a `wibox.widget` with the output.

 ```lua
 local mybase = lain.widgets.base()